gjlp25/RC522_RFID_Pico/readme.md

 ## `secrets.py` Overview

 The `secrets.py` file stores sensitive information such as WiFi and MQTT credentials.
-This file is used by the `main.py` and `mqtt_test.py` scripts to access these credentials.
+This file is used by the `main.py` script to access these credentials.

 ### Example `secrets.py`